 Do I Have to File an Insurance Claim After an Accident?

 You do not always have to file an insurance claim after an accident, but it depends on the extent of damage.
 Drivers are required by law to report all accidents involving over $1,000 in damage and any personal injuries to the NYS DMV.
 Most auto insurance providers require similar notification in their policies.
 However, you may choose not to notify anyone for minor cosmetic damage.
-We’ll cover the basic considerations here, but if you need further advice following an accident, you can always call a car accident attorney in New York for a free consultation.
+We’ll cover the basic considerations here, but if you need further advice following an accident, you can always call our New York city car accident lawyers for a free consultation.

 Yes, you need to file an insurance claim after an accident.